a-flyleaf/ygbtdm/au/iv.md

 And at that slight nudge your frustrations just spilled out.
 It was as though I wasn't there at all; you needed someone to hear, and I happened to be there, and no one else.
 I'm happy to have been that person.
 Maybe you would like me more for it.

 You told me how you'd barely wanted to go to "that stupid party" in the first place, but anyone who meant anything was going to be there, so you had to.
-You told me how you fell in with a smaller group, with one person you kinda-knew and a few others, and that when they found the note they held a vote, and you were the only one who said no, even the hesitant recipient wanted this, and you felt so very stupid.
+You told me how you fell in with a smaller group, with one person you kinda-knew and a few others, and that when they found the letter they held a vote, and you were the only one who said no, even the hesitant recipient wanted this, and you felt so very stupid.
 So you had to join, you *had* to, just to be there.

 It seemed trivial back then.
 You had no idea what was at stake.